tanmayi-dev/fcc-data-visualization/Notes.md

 - D3 gives you a high level of control over how you label your bars.

 - D3 methods can add styles to the bar labels.
 The `fill` attribute sets the color of the `text` for a text node.
 The `style()` method sets CSS rules for other styles, such as `font-family` or `font-size`.

+### Add a Hover Effect to a D3 element

+- It's possible to add effects that highlight a bar when the user hovers over it with the mouse.
+So far, the styling for the rectangles is applied with the built-in D3 and SVG methods, but you can use CSS as well.

+- You set the CSS class on the SVG elements with the `attr()` method.
+Then the `:hover` pseudo-class for your new class holds the style rules for any hover effects.s